Top British Diplomat Assails Trump's 'Inept' Presidency In Leaked Memos

 Among the leaked memos was a list offering advice for other top British officials in their dealings with Trump.
 According to the Daily Mail, the ambassador advised, "You need to start praising him for something that he's done recently."

 Darroch took his post as Britain's ambassador to the U.S. in January 2016.
-He previously served as national security advisor under former Prime Minister David Cameron.
+He previously served as national security adviser under then-Prime Minister David Cameron.

-Nigel Farage, leader of the Brexit party in the U.K., tweeted on Sunday, "Kim Darroch is totally unsuitable for the job and the sooner he is gone the better."
+Nigel Farage, leader of the Brexit Party in the U.K., tweeted on Sunday, "Kim Darroch is totally unsuitable for the job and the sooner he is gone the better."